 Priority deadlines for international and non-degree students vary and can be found on the Graduate School website.
 Admissions are on a rolling basis so deadlines are not adhered to strictly.

-If you are transferring from another department or changing concentrations within the department, you must fill out en Enrollment Change Request form through the Graduate School website.
+If you are transferring from another department or changing concentrations within the department, you must fill out en Enrollment Change Request form through the Graduate School forms library.
 Be sure to talk with the relevant program coordinator first to make sure that you qualify for admission to the program into which you are transferring.
 Remember, students transferring programs must submit a new personal statement that describes their interest in the new program.
+Some programs will also require a new writing sample.

 You are assigned an advisor when you are first admitted into the program.
 This advisor usually is the program coordinator for your MA program.
 In some cases, the program coordinator will assign you an additional advisor.

 Your advisor directs you through the selection of required and elective courses for your program.
-He or she also helps you complete the program of study form (available in the Graduate Student Handbook) for your concentration.
+He or she also helps you complete the program of study form for your concentration.
+See the Forms Library.
 Your advisor will help you proceed through your graduate studies in a manner that will enhance your intellectual and professional development.
 Your advisor can also help you select an appropriate faculty member to direct your thesis or project.

-You must have a Program of Study Form (available in the Graduate Student Handbook) on file with the Records and Registration to transfer credits or to graduate from the program.
+You must have a Program of Study Form on file with the Records and Registration to transfer credits or to graduate from the program.
 A program of study is a form that records the classes that you intend to take or have taken.
 The form is kept in your file in the English Department and is also sent to the Registrar.
 All graduate assistants are also required to have programs of study on file.
 You should see your advisor as soon as possible after you begin the program to start preparing a program of study.

 The program of study is a contract between you, the department, and the Graduate Records Office.
 It is signed by your advisor.
 A copy is then filed with the Registrar.
 If you decide to change the courses you had planned to take, you should revise the program of study in consultation with your advisor.